-Vibe: Exclusive, private, beachfront or luxury courtyard
+Vibe: Exclusive, private, luxe

 Estimated Cost: Varies widely ($1,000–$10,000+) depending on property size, time of year, and access

-Pets Allowed: Often yes, but depends on the rental policy
+Pets Allowed: Often yes, but depends on the rental policy.

 Permit/Application: You’ll need both the homeowner’s permission, the applicable community’s permission, and possibly a beach use permit from Walton County.
 Some HOAs also require event approval.
 It’s best to check the communities rules and regulations before booking your stay.